ci-box/lava-lab/README.md

     sudo make

 ## Play

-If you run command locally you can then access the Lava web user interface at localhost:8080 Since this instance defines a Qemu device and Qemu health-check job, you will see the health check job scheduled and executed.
+If you run command locally you can then access the Lava web user interface at localhost:8080 Since this instance defines a Qemu device and Qemu health-check job, you will see the health check job scheduled and executed, same applies for the dragonboard 410c.

 That's all! you can now submit your own jobs (https://validation.linaro.org/static/docs/v2/explain_first_job.html)